Bidirectional Learning of Relationships between Atomic Environments and Electronic Band Dispersion in Semiconductor Heterostructures: Methods

-\ul{Test ARPES Image for Combined Model:} ARPES spectra adopted from Fig.~6.2 of Ref.~\citenum{constantinou2021fabrication}.
-We combine the band dispersions along $\Gamma-X$ (Fig.~6.2(a)) and $\Gamma-K-X$ paths (Fig.~6.2(c)) into a single image.
-We interpolate the experimental images from the resolution provided in Ref.~\cite{constantinou2021fabrication} to 64 $\times$ 64 pixels in size and for energy range from -6 eV to 0 eV.
+The combined forward–reverse model is tested on bulk Si systems modeled using the Si$_4$ supercell, including a strained configuration corresponding to growth on a Si$_{0.7}$Ge$_{0.3}$ substrate (1.73\% strain).
+Experimental ARPES spectra are adopted from Fig.~6.2 of Ref.~\citenum{constantinou2021fabrication}.
+We combine the band dispersions along the $\Gamma-X$ (Fig.~6.2(a)) and $\Gamma-K-X$ paths (Fig.~6.2(c)) into a single image.
+We interpolate the experimental images from the resolution provided in Ref.~\cite{constantinou2021fabrication} to 64 $\times$ 64 pixels over an energy window from -6 eV to 0 eV.

-\subsection{DFT Computation Details}
+\subsection{DFT computation details}